- Apply to UW

 For students in good standing who have completed four successful rotations, a fifth rotation will be allowed.
 Note, that in some cases, acceptance into certain labs may be quite competitive.
 Thus, entering students should maintain flexibility and make strong efforts to be productive in their laboratory rotations.

-11) As an accepted student, is there anything I can do to aid in my success before arriving in Laramie?
+11) As an accepted student, is there anything I can do to aid in my success before

 Yes.
 For one thing we encourage you to prepare ahead by familiarizing yourself the basic concepts you've previously learned in the areas of molecular and cellular biology.
 Also, foreign students should make strong efforts bone up on their English skills associated with this area.
 Most textbooks in the area of molecular biology, genetics, and cell biology would likely be appropriate.
 You can also familiarize yourself with the research of faculty members with whom you are interested in carrying out rotations and download some of their papers to learn more about their systems.